TikTok most downloaded non-gaming app worldwide in March

-San Francisco, April 12 (IANS) With more than 58 million installs in March, TikTok became the most downloaded non-gaming app worldwide last month, said a new report.
+San Francisco: With more than 58 million installs in March, TikTok became the most downloaded non-gaming app worldwide last month, said a new report.

 TikTok was followed by Facebook which became the second most installed non-gaming app worldwide for March with more than 56 million installs, showed the data from app analytics firm Sensor Tower.